SMAT-Lab/Scalpel/user-guide/import-graph.md

 ## Import Graph
-`scalpel.import_graph` is a module for contructing an import graph of a python project.
-An import graph represents the dependency relationship of the modules in the project.
-Each node is a module and each edge represents a one-way import relationship.
+`scalpel.import_graph` creates data structure for describing import relationships of a python project.
+An import graph represents the dependency relationship of  module files  in the given project.
+This information can be important to understand the import flow, hierarchy, encapsulation as well as software architecture.
+Each node in the import graph datastructure is a module file that can be manipulated to extract statements, function calls.
+All the leaf nodes in the import graph can be processed future.
 ### How to use Import Graph

 Given three example python modules in the following example folder where three Python module files are defined.